-If you chose to hike south instead of north along the 10K Trail, you’ll find a similarly cool, shady trail.
+If you chose to hike south instead of north along the 10K Trail, you’ll find a similarly cool, shady trail; for a video preview, click here.
 South of the Crest Highway, the trail has more open areas as well as more pronounced ups and downs.
 The area includes mountain bike trails and other paths that could lead you astray.
 If you have cross-country navigation skills, being “led astray” can be fun—but here I’ll provide the information you need to stay on the actual 10K Trail.
 As you hike it, keep an eye out for small blue diamonds high on trees.
 If you see one, you're probably on the correct path.

 To reach the trailhead from Albuquerque, drive east on I-40.
 Take the Tijeras/Cedar Crest exit and head north on NM 14.
 Turn left (west) on the Sandia Crest Highway (NM 536) and head up the mountain.
 At 35 deg.
 12.562 min.
 N, 106 deg.
 26.122 min.
 W, turn left into a strip parking lot (a fee area, with pit toilets across the highway).
 At the downhill (southeast) end of the lot, the combined 10K-Challenge Trail heads into the woods and down slope, paralleling the Crest Highway.
 At 35 deg.
 12.355 min.
 N, 106 deg.
 25.931 min.
 W, you’ll see the trail sign shown below.
 At that location the Challenge Trail (No. 233) continues downward while the 10K Trail (No. 200) turns to the right (southeast) and follows a more level course.